duglin/helloworld/README.md

 worker nodes in it.
 As of now this means that you can not use a free-tier cluster.

-Clearly, we first need a Kubernetes cluster.
-And, I've automated this via the `mkcluster` script in the repo.
+To help with the process of creating a Kubernetes cluster, I've automated this via the `mkcluster` script in the repo.
 The script assumes you're using the Dallas data center, so if not you'll need to modify it.